- 1 Can Ceramic Cookware Withstand Current Scrutiny To Champion Over Teflon Toxicity?

 • Greblon c3+ (Weilburger Greblon).
 This brand and model of cookware has a very sturdy and long-lasting base composed of hard-anodized aluminum.
 It is exceptionally tolerant of high cooking heats.
 However, this variety of cooking containers is not recommended for use by anyone who has concerns about emissions of Polytetrafluoroethylene (PTFE, or Teflon) during high-heat cooking.

 • Aeternum's Nonstick Coating.
 This surface is in popular use today on Bialetti cookware from Italy.
 This type of cookware is not intended for oven cooking.
 However, this brand also offers their line of attractive bakeware.
-These pots and pans are designed to include silicone grips on lids and handle covers to lower heat tolerance.
+Bialetti pans are designed to include silicone grips on lids and handle covers to lower heat tolerance.
 This style of cooking vessels is not dishwasher-compatible.

 • Pfluon (CERAMICAL™).
 The main polymer component of this type of pots and pans is Polyetheretherketone (PEEK), which provides heat tolerance to extremely high heat.
 It also offers more stability as a base for bright, vital ceramic colors.
 The primary polymer in this cookware is Polyetheretherketone, or PEEK.
 Pfluon is stated by the manufacturer certified as a PFOA-free product, and it is often described as a marble coating.